FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_B.md

 ## Engine Parallel Processing profile

-_!> Engine profiles are only available with the Ultimate license of SPAT Revolution_.

 _SPAT Revolution_ v20.12 introduced a new Multi-Core Parallel Computation Algorithm that is key to optimizing your hardware.
 This is for both the automation and the audio processing.
 The **Display Performance** option stated above will be our best ally to monitor the results.
 This can be accessed with shortcuts <code>Shift + Option + Command + P.</code>

 The Engine Preference section includes three Profiles for parallel processing